JUNIOR HIGH LITERATURE

 Junior High students tend to feel things deeply and engage new ideas with enthusiasm and abandon.
 What a great time to read literature!
 Lively and tasteful discussions of enduring classics for young people will bring the wisdom of the ages to bear on relevant themes such as loyalty and friendship, responsibility, honor, and coming of age.
 Students are encouraged to participate aloud and enter joyfully into the Great Conversation – for many of them, a lifetime of profound reading begins here and now!

-- Grades and Credits: Writing students receive regular report cards and one High School credit in composition.
-Discussion students receive regular report cards based on their participation in the conversation board.
+- Grades and Credits (optional): Writing students receive regular report cards.
+9th grade students earn one High School credit in composition.
+Upon request, discussion students receive regular report cards based on their participation in the conversation board.